in2code-de/t3am/UPGRADING.md

   Since TYPO3 can not handle table renames you have to execute a migration wizard.

 TODO:
+* Activate Instance as a T3AM Server in Extension Settings.
 * Run the `T3AM Client record migration`.
 * Delete the old client table afterwards.